Skip to content

 • Everyone uses their own quota and account storage.

-• People take their work with them if they leave the project.
+• People take their work with them if they leave the Project.

 • Items appear in the subgroup of the uploader.